Why Major in Informatics?

 class sizes are relatively small.
 Professors are highly accessible and enjoy working closely

 with individual students to help them develop their skills and knowledge.
 Our professors have

 ties with many computing-reliant employers, and we have successfully assisted many students in

 If you want a lucrative career with plentiful job opportunities and

-career paths, you will want to check out the majors offered by the Informatics and
+career paths, you will want to check out the Business Informatics major!

 Click the arrow to view the ACM's Top 10 Reasons to Major in Computing.

 STEM is an acronym for Science, Technology, Engineering and Math education.

 Classification of Instructional Programs (CIP) codes are assigned to every major

 in order to classify the program.
 Every major offered by the ICS department has a CIP